admah/apollo-hooks/useQuery.md

 }
 ```

 Now, we have a simple component that returns shuttles via `useQuery`.
 You'll notice that in addition to `data`, `useQuery` returns an object with `loading` and `error` states needed to conditionally handle UI scenarios.
+This is great, because now we don't have to handle that state elsewhere - `useQuery` is doing it for us!

 ## Fetching Data with Variables ##